-Taymyn is a Therion girl.
+Taymyn was a Therion girl.
 She sang a lot, and thought she had the wrong number of freckles: enough to be noticeable, but not enough to be cute.
 She loved to visit her father's office in Arlinac Town's enormous temple to Maw Lute.
 He was the temple's chief curator, managing its many collections.

 One day, when she was five years old, she was leaving the temple with both her parents.
 They were once again discussing the collections she had seen that day.
 As they walked along the street, Taymyn pointed up at the dragon Maxijillian who perched atop the building as its guard and constant reminder of Maw Lute's influence.
 "When I grow up," she announced, "I will collect dragons."